eclipse-tractusx/traceability-foss/docs/user-manual.md

 A black border indicates that the part is a JustInSequence part.

 It is possible to adjust the view of the relationships by dragging the mouse to the desired view.
-Zooming in/out can be done with the corresponding control buttons.
+Zooming in / out can be done with the corresponding control buttons.

 ![open-new-tab](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/user-manual/parts/open-new-tab.svg) Open part tree in new tab to zoom, scroll and focus in a larger view.
 A minimap on the bottom right provides an overview of the current position on the part tree.